Alfonso of Aragon (1481–1500): Murder

 On the evening of 15 July 1500, at the top of the steps before the entrance to St. Peter's Basilica, Alfonso was attacked by hired killers and stabbed in the head, right arm, and leg.
 When the assassins attempted to take Alfonso with them, his own guards put them to flight.
-The prince was residing in the palace of Santa Maria in Portico, but so desperate was his condition that he was taken to the chamber of the Borgia Tower where he was cared for by his doctors from Naples, his sister, Sancha, and his wife, Lucrezia.
+Alfonso was residing in the palace of Santa Maria in Portico, but so desperate was his condition that he was taken to the chamber of the Borgia Tower where he was cared for by his doctors from Naples, his sister, Sancha, and his wife, Lucrezia.
 On the night of 18 August, as Alfonso was still recovering from his wounds, Micheletto Corella and a group of armed men entered his room and strangled him in his bed until he was dead.
 Following his death, his body was carried to the Basilica of St Peter and there placed in the Chapel of the Virgin Mary of the Fever.

-In the political context of a French campaign against Naples, Cesare Borgia was primarily accused of being behind the assassination.
-However, Alfonso's death remains shrouded in mystery.
+In the political context of a French campaign against Naples, Cesare Borgia is the most likely candidate being behind the assassination.
 In his own defence, Cesare argued that Alfonso had attempted to kill him with a crossbow shot as he walked in the garden, but not many believed him.
-Alfonso, given his sympathy for the Colonna family, had enemies at Rome amongst the Orsini too, and it seems possible that the Orsini could have engineered the attempt on his life in July 1500.
-Among the accused was also Alfonso's uncle Giovan Maria Gazzera, mysteriously killed in Rome shortly after, and even Pope Alexander VI, because Alfonso, in May 1500, showed his discontent with the Pope's decision to nullify the marriage between Alfonso's aunt Beatrice of Naples and Vladislaus II of Hungary.
+Alfonso, given his sympathy for the Colonna family, had enemies at Rome amongst the Orsini too, and Pastor suggested that they were behind the killing, though most evidence points to Cesare Borgia.
+Also accused was Alfonso's uncle Giovan Maria Gazzera, mysteriously killed in Rome shortly after, and even Pope Alexander VI, because Alfonso, in May 1500, showed his discontent with the Pope's decision to nullify the marriage between Alfonso's aunt Beatrice of Naples and Vladislaus II of Hungary.

 Two years later Lucrezia was given in marriage to Alfonso I d'Este.
 Lucrezia was obliged to simulate the appearance of a virgin spouse in order to marry d'Este.
 Accordingly, she was forced to leave Rodrigo of Aragon, her only child by Alfonso of Aragon, behind forever.
 Rodrigo Borgia of Aragon died of a disease in Bari at the age of 12.